 You probably have seen this phrase in various social media posts from crypto traders and investors alike.
 A lot of people feel that it’s safer to keep their crypto on a hardware wallet or on other non-custodial wallets especially if you have a lot of crypto.

-One of the reasons why I was ok with keeping my crypto on an exchange (in my case – Binance) is because, to be honest, I only have a small holding.
+One of the reasons why I was okay with keeping my crypto on an exchange (in my case – Binance) is because, to be honest, I only have a small holding.

 But regardless of the amount of crypto that you have, if you think that you won’t be comfortable losing it, then I suggest that you consider storing those in a hardware wallet such as Ledger.